 Angina is usually a sign of coronary artery disease (CAD).
-It occurs when the blood vessels leading to your heart are narrowed or blocked.
-The blockage decreases the blood and oxygen flow to your heart.
-When your heart is deprived of oxygen, you will feel chest pain and other symptoms.
+It happens when the blood vessels leading to the heart are narrowed or blocked.
+The blockage decreases blood and oxygen flow to the heart.
+The lack of oxygen results in chest pain and other symptoms.

 |Coronary Artery Disease|